USA and The Muslim World (CPM 250/RSP 248) (Fall Semester)

-An undergraduate level course that deals with issues of intercultural communication, international affairs, factors that formed the current state of relationship between the USA and the Muslim world.
+An undergraduate-level course that deals with issues of intercultural communication, international affairs, factors that formed the current state of the relationship between the USA and the Muslim world.

-This course is focused on cultural history of Islamic civilization and its effects on modern day life.
-Cultural roots of the present day discourses in Muslim history are discussed as well.
+This course is focused on the cultural history of Islamic civilization and its effects on modern-day life.
+Cultural roots of the present-day discourses in Muslim history are discussed as well.

 Lecturer, Department of Communication

-(SPC 311) This course explores the communication paradigms within the multicultural and multi-centered world that we experience everyday.
+This course explores the communication paradigms within the multicultural and multi-centered world that we experience every day.
 Intercultural communication theories, practices and case studies are discussed and analyzed.
-Students are encouraged to experience different culture and present their research.
+Students are encouraged to experience different cultures and present their research.

 Guidebook for the Enhancement of Teaching and Student Performance is a multidisciplinary online project that involves building online instructional resources for institutions of higher education.
 The experts in different areas of education contribute to the content of the guidebook by sharing their research and findings in writing and multimedia demonstration.